martinkasa/capacitor-secure-storage-plugin/README.md

 Securely store secrets such as usernames, passwords, tokens, certificates or other sensitive information (strings) on iOS & Android

+## Compatibility
+Since v5 we follow the versioning of Capacitor, which means v5 of this plugin can be used with Capacitor 5, while v6 can be used with Capacitor 6.

 ## Install

 ```bash